 - Download OpenVPN GUI.
 Go into OpenVPN community downloads site and download their software.

-To save configuration time.
-You can use a RapidSeedbox Virtual Private Server “VPS”, with a pre-installed OpenVPN, certificate and login details.
+- To save configuration time, you can use a RapidSeedbox Virtual Private Server “VPS”, with pre-installed OpenVPN, certificate, and login details.
 A VPS works as an OpenVPN server that can be connected to a free OpenVPN client.
 To learn how to use OpenVPN with a VPS/Seedbox check this guide.